 - His wife’s name “Christl” the pilot painted on all of his planes.

-- The 109’s cannon fired through a blast tube between the cylinder banks of the hanging V-engine, and out through the propeller shaft.
+- The 109’s cannon fired through a blast tube between the cylinder banks of the hanging V-engine and out through the propeller shaft.
+This function is not represented into the peaceful wind wheel airplane.